Interplay among entanglement, measurement incompatibility, and nonlocality: Conclusions and discussion

 \section{Conclusions and discussion}

-In this work, we study entanglement quantification via nonlocality, where we consider several entanglement measures for a family of generalized CHSH-type expressions.
-This family of Bell expressions allows us to effectively reduce the dimension of an unknown system to a pair of qubits, leading to results for particular entanglement measures like concurrence, entanglement of formation, and one-way distillable entanglement.
+In this work, we study entanglement estimation via nonlocality, where we consider several entanglement measures for a family of generalized CHSH-type expressions.
+This family of Bell expressions allows us to effectively reduce the dimension of an unknown system to a pair of qubits, leading to results for particular entanglement measures like negativity, EOF, and one-way distillable entanglement.
 Under this framework, we also investigate the interplay among entanglement, measurement incompatibility, and nonlocality.
 While entanglement and measurement incompatibility are both necessary conditions for a nonlocal behavior, under a given nonlocal behavior, their interplay can be subtler than a simple trade-off relation.
 Given a Bell value, the measurements that require the minimum entanglement are not the most incompatible measurements in general.
-In addition, we also apply the entanglement quantification results in realistic scenarios.
-For non-maximally entangled states and Werner states, we analytically show that there exist state and measurements settings where a general CHSH Bell expression with $\alpha>1$ leads to better concurrence estimation of the underlying state than the original CHSH expression.
+In addition, we also apply the entanglement estimation results in realistic scenarios.
+For non-maximally entangled states and Werner states, we analytically show that there exist state and measurements settings where a general CHSH Bell expression with $\alpha>1$ leads to better EOF estimation of the underlying state than the original CHSH expression.

 When quantifying entanglement from nonlocality, the estimation results highly depend on the specific entanglement measures.
-Before our work, there are similar investigations focusing on different entanglement measures~\cite{moroder2013device,arnon2019device}.
-A natural question is hence how nonlocality reflects various entanglement properties.
-Particularly, novel results may arise from high-dimensional entanglement and Bell expressions with multiple inputs and outputs, such as the study of Peres conjecture.
+Before our work, there are similar investigations focusing on different entanglement measures~\cite{moroder2013device,toth2015evaluating,arnon2017noise,chen2018exploring,arnon2019device}.
+A natural question is how nonlocality reflects different entanglement properties.
+Among various entanglement measures, a notable one is the distillable entanglement.
+While the necessity of entanglement for unveiling a nonlocal behavior is well-known, whether the underlying state in such a case can always be distilled into the “gold standard” in entanglement resource theory, namely the maximally entangled states, is not clear, which is known as the Peres conjecture~\cite{peres1999all,arnon2021upper}.
+When considering the entanglement estimation problem, the subtlety resides in that general entanglement distillation allows two-way communication, going beyond the one-way distillable entanglement estimation results in our work and Ref.~\cite{arnon2019device}.
+In addition, the problem is more involved in a multipartite scenario~\cite{masanes2006asymptotic}.
+The exact relation between nonlocality and entanglement distillability remains to be explored.